frutiger/bdemeta/README.md

-##bde-meta - a script to assist building 'BDE' style code on Unix
+##bde-meta - a utility to build 'BDE' style code

 ### SYNOPSIS